Marco Reus: 2012–13 season

 On 4 January 2012, Reus signed with his former club Borussia Dortmund for a €17.1 million transfer fee on a five-year deal.
 He spoke about his transfer saying, "I've made the decision to take the next step forward in the coming season.
 I'd like to play for a club who can challenge for the league title and guarantee me Champions League football.
 I see this chance in Dortmund."
 Reus officially re-joined Dortmund on 1 July, keeping his shirt number 11 from Gladbach days.

 In his league debut with Dortmund on 24 August, he scored a goal as his new side completed a 2–1 win over Werder Bremen.
 On 29 September, Reus scored two goals for Dortmund in a 5–0 rout of his former club Mönchengladbach, pushing the champions to the top of the Bundesliga table through six games.

 On 3 October, in Reus' second ever Champions League appearance, he opened the scoring as Dortmund earned a 1–1 draw away to Manchester City.
 He then opened the scoring for the German champions in their 2–2 draw with Real Madrid at the Santiago Bernabéu Stadium on 6 November, netting on a spectacular volley against Iker Casillas, after a kick-down from teammate Robert Lewandowski.
 In Dortmund's following Champions League match, on 21 November, Reus scored Dortmund's first goal in a 4–1 victory over Ajax at the Amsterdam Arena, securing qualification for the Round of 16 as Group D winners.

 On 16 February 2013, Reus scored a hat-trick, netting all the goals in Dortmund's thumping of Hessian side Eintracht Frankfurt.
 On 9 April 2013, Reus scored an injury time goal which was a vital one in the stunning injury time comeback against Malaga in the quarter-final second leg of the UEFA Champions League.
 Dortmund won the match by 3–2 and progressed on to the next round where they defeated Real Madrid 4–3 on aggregate to reach the final.
 On 11 May, Reus scored a late brace against VfL Wolfsburg to help Dortmund draw the match after being two goals down.
-In the final against Bayern Munich, he managed to earn a penalty for Dortmund after he was fouled by Dante, which İlkay Gündoğan managed to score from the penalty, but Bayern went to win the trophy due to a late goal by Arjen Robben.
+In the final against Bayern Munich at Wembley Stadium, he managed to earn a penalty for Dortmund after he was fouled by Dante, which İlkay Gündoğan managed to score from the penalty, but Bayern went to win the trophy due to a late goal by Arjen Robben.